Jump to main content

 AUX Mixer

-The AUX mixer features 4 AUX busses that can be used to realize classic send effects.
+The AUX mixer features four AUX busses that can be used to realize classic send effects.

 Kits Mixer